mauvaisetroupe/machine-learning-specialization-coursera/c1-supervised-ML-regression-and-classification/week2/README.md

 ## Polynomial regression

+Let's say you have a housing data-set that looks like this, where feature x is the size in square feet.
+It doesn't look like a straight line fits this data-set very well

+To fit a curve, you may introduce a quadratic function to the data like this which includes a size x and also x square

 > <img src="./images/w02-10-Polynomial_regression/img_2023-01-29_07-53-08.png">

+Then you may choose a cubic function where we now have not only x squared, but x cubed.
+Maybe this model produces this curve here, which is a somewhat better fit to the data because the size does eventually come back up as the size increases

 > <img src="./images/w02-10-Polynomial_regression/img_2023-01-29_07-53-44.png">

+Applying feature scaling to get your features into comparable ranges of values.

 > <img src="./images/w02-10-Polynomial_regression/img_2023-01-29_07-53-54.png">

+Later in the second course in this specialization, you see how you can choose different features and different models that include or don't include these features, and you have a process for measuring how well these different models perform to help you decide which features to include or not include.
+For now, I just want you to be aware that you have a choice in what features you use.
+By using feature engineering and polynomial functions, you can potentially get a much better model for your data

 > <img src="./images/w02-10-Polynomial_regression/img_2023-01-29_07-54-12.png">

 ## Optional lab: Feature engineering and Polynomial regression